yiisoft/active-record/docs/create-model.md

 - It needs to use the `MagicPropertiesTrait` to enable magic properties;
 - Compared to dynamic properties, they are stored in the `private array $attributes` property;
 - ✔️ It allows to access relations as properties;
-- ❌ It is not supported by static analysis, IDEs for autocompletion, type hinting, code generation and inspection tools;
+- ❌ It does not use strict typing and can be a reason of hard-to-detect errors;
 - ❌ It is slower than explicitly defined properties, it is not optimized by PHP opcache and uses more memory.
   In some cases it can be 100 times slower than explicitly defined properties;

 ## Relations

-To define relations, use the {@see ActiveRecordInterface::relationQuery()} method.
-This method should return an instance of {@see ActiveQueryInterface} for the relation.
+To define relations, use the `ActiveRecordInterface::relationQuery()` method.
+This method should return an instance of `ActiveQueryInterface` for the relation.
 You can then define a getter method to access the relation.

-To get the related record, use the {@see ActiveRecordInterface::relation()} method.
-This method returns the related record(s) or `null` (empty array for {@see AbstractActiveRecord::hasMany()} relation type) if the record(s) not found.
+To get the related record, use the `ActiveRecordInterface::relation()` method.
+This method returns the related record(s) or `null` (empty array for `AbstractActiveRecord::hasMany()` relation type) if the record(s) not found.

 ```php
 use Yiisoft\ActiveRecord\ActiveRecord;